 In this paper, we propose a solution to this problem by combining insights from the econometric literature on weak identification robust hypothesis testing as well as the statistical literature on semiparametric inference.
-Specifically, we treat the SVAR model with independent structural shocks as a semiparametric model where the densities of the structural shocks form the nonparametric part.
+Specifically, we treat the SVAR model with independent structural shocks as a semiparametric model where the densities of the structural shocks form the non-parametric part.

-For this set-up, we provide three main results.
-First, we adopt a semiparametric generalization of Neyman-Rao score statistic in order to test the possibly weakly identified (or under/unidentified) parameters of the SVAR.
-More precisely, the semiparametric score statistic that we propose is based on a quadratic form of the efficient score function, which projects out all scores for the nuisance parameters, including the scores corresponding to the density functions of the structural shocks, from the conventional score function for the parameter of interest.
-This projection, along with the fact that the potentially weakly/nonidentified parameter is fixed under the null when conducting the test (as is standard in score-type testing procedures), enables us to circumvent the (weak-)identification problem and we show that the semiparametric score test has a χ^2 limit under local parameter sequences consistent with the null hypothesis.
+For this set-up we provide three main results.
+First, we adopt a semi-parametric generalisation of Neyman-Rao score statistic in order to test the possibly weakly identified (or under / unidentified) parameters of the SVAR.
+More precisely, the semi-parametric score statistic that we propose is based on a quadratic form of the efficient score function, which projects out all scores for the nuisance parameters, including the scores corresponding to the density functions of the structural shocks, from the conventional score function for the parameter of interest.
+This projection, along with the fact that the potentially weakly/non- identified parameter is fixed under the null when conducting the test (as is standard in score-type testing procedures), enables us to circumvent the (weak-)identification problem and we show that the semi-parametric score test has a χ^2 limit under local parameter sequences consistent with the null hypothesis.

 Second, we propose a method for constructing confidence sets for smooth structural functions.
 Prominent examples of interest include structural impulse responses and forecast error variance decompositions.
-Specifically, we utilize our proposed score test for the weakly identified parameters in a Bonferroni-based procedure (cf. Granziera, Moon, and Schorfheide (2018), Drautzburg and Wright (2023)), which is guaranteed to provide correct coverage asymptotically.
+Specifically, we utilise our proposed score test for the weakly identified parameters in a Bonferroni-based procedure (cf. Granziera et al., 2018; Drautzburg and Wright, 2023) which is guaranteed to provide correct coverage asymptotically.

-Third, under the additional assumption that the errors of the SVAR model follow distributions that are different from the Gaussian distribution in the limit, we show that point estimates, constructed as one-step updates based on the efficient score function, are consistent and semiparametrically efficient for the finite-dimensional parameters in the semiparametric SVAR model.
+Third, under the additional assumption that the errors of the SVAR model follow distributions that are different from the Gaussian distribution in the limit, we show that point estimates, constructed as one-step updates based on the efficient score function, are consistent and semi-parametrically efficient for the finite dimensional parameters in the semi-parametric SVAR model.
 This implies that under strong identification and some regularity conditions such estimators are preferable to existing pseudo MLE and GMM estimators.

-Overall, our methods are computationally simple as the estimation of the efficient scores typically only requires estimating regression coefficients, a covariance matrix, and the log density scores of the structural shocks.
-To estimate the log density scores, we use B-spline regressions as developed in Jin (1992) and also considered in Chen and Bickel (2006) for semiparametric independent component analysis.
-This approach is computationally convenient and allows our methodology to work under a wide variety of possible distributions for the structural shocks.5 robust to weak non-Gaussianity and show substantial size distortions for non-Gaussian distributions that are close to the Gaussian density.
-We also analyze the power of the proposed procedure and find that the power of the semiparametric score test generally exceeds that of alternative robust methods such as weak identification robust GMM methods.
-Finally, we show that while the Bonferroni approach for constructing confidence sets for structural functions is (by construction) conservative, it does often substantially reduce the length of the confidence bands for structural impulse responses when compared to alternative methods.
+Overall, our methods are computationally simple as the estimation of the efficient scores typically only requires estimating regression coefficients, a covariance matrix and the log density scores of the structural shocks.
+To estimate the log density scores, we use B-spline regressions as developed in Jin (1992) and also considered in Chen and Bickel (2006) for semi-parametric independent component analysis.
+This approach is computationally convenient and allows our methodology to work under a wide variety of possible distributions for the structural shocks.5

-We assess the finite-sample performance of our method in a large simulation study and find that the empirical rejection frequencies of the semiparametric score test are always close to the nominal size.
-This is in contrast to several existing methods that are not
+We assess the finite-sample performance of our method in a large simulation study and find that the empirical rejection frequencies of the semi-parametric score test are always close to the nominal size.
+This is in contrast to several existing methods that are not robust to weak non-Gaussianity and show substantial size distortions for non-Gaussian distributions that are close to the Gaussian density.
+We also analyze the power of the proposed procedure and find that the power of the semi-parametric score test generally exceeds that of alternative robust methods such as weak identification robust GMM methods.
+Finally, we show that while the

-5The general approach is applicable with other choices of log density score estimators, for example, the local polynomial estimators proposed in Pinkse and Schurter (2021).
-The main requirement is that the chosen estimator should satisfy the high-level conditions stated in Lemma 2.
+5The general approach is applicable with other choices of log density score estimators, e.g. the local polynomial estimators proposed in Pinkse and Schurter (2021).
+The main requirement is that the chosen estimator should satisfy the high-level conditions stated in Lemma A.1.